olof/srcd/README.md

 things work:

  * transport protocols supported: ssh
- * git protocol supported: v2 (if anything)
+ * git protocol supported: a little bit of v0, a little bit of v2
  * record based definition of git objects (and pack encoding of these)
  * ls-refs working
  * fetch working, partially
-   * can clone repos
+   * can clone repos (all git protocol versions)
-   * can fetch repos with no change needed
+   * can fetch repos with no change needed (all git protocol versions)
-   * can fetch repos with new objects
+   * can fetch repos with new objects (git protocol v2)

 When I say "working" is that simple situations have been seen to work.

 Obvious missing things:

- * Write operations (push)
+ * Write operations (push) (started working on it; fun fact: v2 protocol is all the rage, with everything covered. but git does not support it for push! :))
- * Authentication
+ * Authentication (ssh key manager / tie in to SSO)
- * Tags
+ * Git tags
  * Delete (maybe I don't want to support this?
-But I probably do)
+But I probably do;
+   perhaps implemented as soft deletes)
  * Shallow clones
  * Delta objects ????

+### Things i may want to do with this.
+I don't know why I wrote this, but I do intend to make use of it!
+I think git (the tool) is well designed in how it can easily fit in a both server and client role, and using that to build any git service would be easy.

+We have also github's own erlgitd, which even saw production use for a short while if I understand it correctly.
+But it only serves git:// (and as such is read only).
+And when I studied it, I realized it only execs git (the tool).
+Awww, man, erlang as a cgi shell...
+Wouldn't erlang exceed on all parts related to being a git daemon?
+But git does a lot, so it really makes sense to rely on it.
+Anyways...

+So, the goal of this then?
+I have some reachable goals, where I intend to use it to keep application state and sync it over ssh between multiple nodes.
+Specifically, DNS zones and related configuration. git for this purpose made sense.
+I've could have (and have) implemented this directly using git (the tool) and openssh.
+But now I just wanted to try my hands on doing this with erlang.

+As part of this group of use cases, I want to integrate some kind of rendering/build support, so that clients can ask for content over http.
+We'll also want hook support, so that we can trigger these builds (and more, like updating DNS zonedata) on push.
+These things (except for hooks) may not necessarily be part of this repo directly.

 ### ssh